pwncollege/example-dojo/README.md

 # Example Dojo

-This repositories features an example dojo.
+This repository features an example dojo.

 The dojo is defined by [dojo.yml](./dojo.yml).